Are You Working Smart To Stay Pain-Free On Your Construction Site?

 Because getting rid of pain at work doesn't just mean treating pain you already have, it also includes measures to prevent pain from occurring in the first place.

-And there is evidence that kneeling down on hard surfaces can be catastrophic for our knees over time, leading to such delights as:
+And there is plenty of evidence that kneeling down on hard surfaces can be catastrophic for our knees over time, leading to such delights as:

-However simply by using a pair of protective kneepads at work you can avoid these pitfalls as they:
+However, by simply using a pair of protective knee pads as you work you can avoid these pitfalls as they:

 So even if you have no pain in your knees yet, you really need to be wearing knee pads while you work to avoid this ticking timebomb.

-And a great pair that I can recommend are these Redback kneepads.
+And a great pair that I can recommend are the NoCry Professional Knee Pads.

 And they have been great for slipping on for an hour when painting skirting boards on hard wooden floors.